 In this review, WP Cloud Deploy did great in combination with Vultr.
-Get one month of $100 free Vultr credits by signing up here.
+Get a Vultr VPS by signing up here.

 Let’s have a picture!

 Blabla, words, words.
-But how does WPCloud Deploy actually it look like?
+But how does WPCloud Deploy actually look like?

 WPCloud Deploy Review: a WordPress Control Panel Reinvented